SAP/openui5-sample-app/README.md

     ```
 1. Install all dependencies (this also links all OpenUI5 libraries between each other)
     ```sh
-    yarn
+    npm install
     ```
 1. Make all projects available as global links. **Note**: The OpenUI5 project uses [wsrun](https://github.com/whoeverest/wsrun) to link all libraries with one command.
 See [Linking Projects](https://sap.github.io/ui5-tooling/pages/Overview/#linking-projects) for general information about project linking.
     In the OpenUI5 root directory, execute:
     ```sh
-    yarn run link-all
+    npm run link-all
     ```
 2. The UI5 Tooling currently does not support linking of framework libraries defined in the `ui5.yaml` (see [[RFC] 0006 Local Dependency Resolution](https://github.com/SAP/ui5-tooling/pull/157)).
 Therefore you need to first remove them from there.
-Instead, you need to add the dependencies via Yarn, so that they can be linked in the next step.
+Instead, you need to add the dependencies via npm, so that they can be linked in the next step.
 	In the application directory, execute:
     ```sh
     ui5 remove sap.f sap.m sap.ui.core themelib_sap_fiori_3
     ```
     ```sh
-    yarn add @openui5/sap.f
+    npm install @openui5/sap.f
-    yarn add @openui5/sap.m
+    npm install @openui5/sap.m
-    yarn add @openui5/sap.ui.core
+    npm install @openui5/sap.ui.core
-    yarn add @openui5/themelib_sap_fiori_3
+    npm install @openui5/themelib_sap_fiori_3
     ```

 ### Linking
 1. In your application directory: Link the required OpenUI5 libraries
     ```sh
-    yarn link @openui5/sap.f
+    npm link @openui5/sap.f
-    yarn link @openui5/sap.m
+    npm link @openui5/sap.m
-    yarn link @openui5/sap.ui.core
+    npm link @openui5/sap.ui.core
-    yarn link @openui5/themelib_sap_fiori_3
+    npm link @openui5/themelib_sap_fiori_3
     ```

 You can now make changes in your local OpenUI5 repository and see the impact directly when serving or building your application.